IBM/MFP-Auth-LDAP/README.md

 * How to achieve user authentication in mobile apps where the user repository is an enterprise LDAP server.
 * How to achieve user authentication in mobile apps using Social login mechanisms like Google or Facebook.
 * How to write MFP adapters that fetch data from Cloud Object Storage service and Cloudant service.
-* How to capture user’s geo-location & image from camera and show in Google Maps
+* How to capture user’s geo-location & image from camera and show in Google Maps.